ysthakur/everything.rs/README.md

 You better believe it.

-### When will it have Windows support?
+### What platforms does `everything.rs` support?

-It may already have it, I just haven't bothered testing it.
-Haven't bothered testing on MacOS either.
+Every platform that Rust supports.
+Any other platform is not worth supporting.

 ### I love it!
 How can I support this project?

-Despite how useful this software is, I don't want any compensation for it - working on it was fun enough to make it worth it!
+Despite how useful this software is, I don't want any compensation for it - working on this was fun enough!